vbuterin/blog/posts/proof_of_solvency.md

 Exchanges can solve this problem: first e-mail recovery, and if even that fails, more complicated forms of recovery through KYC.
 But to be able to solve such problems, the exchange needs to actually have control over the coins.
 In order to have the ability to recover user accounts' funds for good reasons, exchanges need to have power that could also be used to steal user accounts' funds for bad reasons.
 This is an unavoidable tradeoff.

-The ideal long-term solution is to rely on self-custody, augmented by technologies such as [multisig and social recovery wallets](https://vitalik.ca/general/2021/01/11/recovery.html) to help users deal with emergency situations.
+The ideal long-term solution is to rely on self-custody, in a future where users have easy access to technologies such as [multisig and social recovery wallets](https://vitalik.ca/general/2021/01/11/recovery.html) to help deal with emergency situations.
 But _in the short term_, there are two clear alternatives that have clearly distinct costs and benefits:

 <br>